MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 DataKnots is an embedded query language designed so that accidental programmers could more easily solve complex data analysis tasks.
-Specifically, DataKnots allows expert users to construct friendly yet semantically consistent domain-specific query languages having customized operations and data sources.

-This tutorial is about the very basics.
-How mundane query operations are performed upon an in-memory data source.
+This tutorial shows how typical query operations can be performed upon a simplified in-memory dataset.
+For initial releases, DataKnots will not include have methods to read/write common data formats (such as CSV or DataFrames).
+Contributors are welcome.

 ## Getting Started